issa-char/alx-system_engineering-devops/0x00-shell_basics/README.md

-script prints the absolute current working directory
+display the contents list of the directory